Yui-H8/Datacamp/Azure_Understanding Microsoft Azure Architecture and Services.md

 * Azure storage services are cloud-based storage services that provides scalable and secure data storage solutions, suitable for various data storage needs.

 ### Table storage use cases
+* Azure provides an extensive array of data storage services designed for diverse real-world scenarios, spanning from simple applications to more complex architectures and data processing workflows.